Generative Artificial Intelligences and Pictures Synthesis

 The experiences reported below showed that in fact two GAIs had to be used: the first one actually Generative and the second one Antagonistic intended on the one hand to evaluate the quality of the productions of the first one and on the other hand to filter the content so as to avoid "inappropriate" pictures [07].

-The GAI accessible on the website 'www.bing.com/images/create' was used to generate these pictures.
+The GAIs accessible on the websites 'www.bing.com/images/create' and 'designer.microsoft.com/image-creator' were used to generate these pictures [08].

 Nota: For all submitted prompts, french was used and a translation into english will be provided below.